thanoskoutr/DSL-Info-Bot/README.md

 ![plot](images/plot_example.png)

 ## About
-A python bot, that uses Selenium, in order to automatically access the Router/Modem's web-based setup page and get DSL Link info.
-It uses Plotly to create an interactive Plot as an HTML web page.
+A python bot, that uses [Selenium](https://www.selenium.dev/), in order to automatically access the Router/Modem's web-based setup page and get DSL Link info.
+It uses [Plotly](https://plotly.com/) to create an interactive Plot as an HTML web page.

-It also supports the export of the data to an InfluxDB bucket for further monitoring and visualizing.
+It also supports the export of the data to an [InfluxDB](https://www.influxdata.com/) Bucket for further monitoring and visualizing.

 Currently gets the following info:
 - CRC Errors